By Dr. Dustin Sulak

 Another way to get raw cannabinoids is by brewing cannabis tea.
 This can be done by boiling hot water and filling up a cup and then adding flower the size of a small pea or pencil eraser to steep for 4-5 minutes.
 The tea will provide very little THC, so is unlikely to produce psychoactive effects, because THC has low solubility in water.
 If brewing THC flower, and if you add milk or cream, the THC content increases.
 If you want a THCA-predominant tea then do not add any fat or oil.
 The hot water (<212 •F) helps to extract acidic cannabinoids but will not significantly decarboxylate the acidic cannabinoids.

-Wide-spectrum products such as tinctures and drops that are formulated for precision dosing are another excellent method for getting acidic cannabinoids.
-Since most acidic cannabinoids are lost or destroyed by conventional extraction and manufacturing methods, choosing brands with products that contain significant amounts of acidic cannabinoids (THCA and CBDA) will be likely to provide superior benefits.
-Make sure to keep these products refrigerated so the acidic cannabinoids don’t gradually convert to neutral ones at room temperature.Also look for results of third-party testing by an independent laboratory or certificates of analysis (COA) confirming the range of cannabinoids in the product including acidics and verifying that it is clean and free of contaminants such as mold, bacteria, pesticides, solvents, and heavy metals.
+To get acidic cannabinoids, wide-spectrum solutions like tinctures and drops that are developed for precise dosage are ideal.
+Keep in mind that conventional extraction and production procedures can lose or damage CBDA and other acidic cannabinoids, so look for products that have a high CBDA content and keep them refrigerated to avoid the acidic cannabinoids converting to neutral cannabinoids at room temperature.Also look for results of third-party testing by an independent laboratory or certificates of analysis (COA) confirming the range of cannabinoids in the product including acidics and verifying that it is clean and free of contaminants such as mold, bacteria, pesticides, solvents, and heavy metals.

 How Much Do I Need to Take & How Often